This post is sponsored by Bonne Maman. As always, all opinions and recipes are my own.

 Add in cubes of chilled butter and vanilla.
 Use a pastry blender or that same fork to combine the mixture until it’s the texture of wet sand.
 (I prefer the pastry blender for this step since it can get the streusel topping mixture a bit finer.)

+Prepare.
 Preheat the oven, and spray a round cake pan with nonstick cooking spray.
 Set aside.

-In a large bowl, sift the flour, baking powder, baking soda and salt together.
+Combine the dry ingredients in a large bowl.
+Sift the flour, baking powder, baking soda and salt together.

 Using a tablespoon measure, dollop the Bonne Maman Wild Blueberry Preserves on top of the batter.
-Personally, I like to space mine out and give each dollop a little breathing room since we’re going to swirl these preserves into the batter.
+I like to space mine out and give each dollop a little breathing room since we’re going to swirl these preserves into the batter.

-Sprinkle the cold streusel topping on top of the batter, and transfer the cake pan to the preheated oven and bake.
+Sprinkle the cold streusel topping on top of the batter.

 Why did you work with Bonne Maman to make this coffee cake?